-Others, though—like Thomas Jefferson School of Law, which was (unsuccessfully) sued last year over whether it was worth having attended in the first place—offer an annual salary that’s half that of graduates’ debt.
+Others, though—like Thomas Jefferson School of Law, which was (unsuccessfully) sued in 2016 over whether it was worth having attended in the first place—offer an annual salary that’s half that of graduates’ debt.
 Florida Coastal School of Law is ranked the worst-value school, with average $84,664 annual salary and average $158,427 debt.

 Note that SoFi’s report only includes data from its clients, meaning the number of law schools examined is limited, and the debt and salary figures are not exactly representative of graduates at large.
 Still—from the information available, it’s obvious that the worth of a law degree, as an investment, can swing widely.

 “The quality of the program does greatly impact your ability to pay back that debt later,” Amanda Wood, director of business operations and strategy at SoFi, told Quartz.
 “In the past, people have just gone to well-ranked law schools, or any school they could get into, and that’s not always the wisest decision.”
 Looking at earnings potential compared to loan debt, she says, is a more financially savvy approach.